PhilipLGQ/data_story/index.md

 | 01/2020 - 03/2020 | p > 0.05 | not correlated |

 We summarize in the below:
-- The general pearson test on Bitcoin price and rolling 14-day # quotations give a small but positive correlation between these two indicators.
-This means that from a larger scale over the periods, when Bitcoin price rises, 14-day rolling mean # quotations have a tendency to increase correspondingly.
+- The general pearson test on Bitcoin price and 14-day rolling mean of number of quotations give a small but positive correlation between these two indicators.
+This means that from a larger scale over the periods, when Bitcoin price rises, 14-day rolling mean of number of quotations have a tendency to increase correspondingly.
 Generally, we could say that the fluctuation of Bitcoin price does affect speakers' interest on crypto-related topics.
 However, from the line plots and separated Pearson tests we could still see that this general correlation acts poorly for 2015-2016, 2019-2020.
 But if we take a closer look on the curve trend, in 2015-2016 both Bitcoin price and # quotations remain at low quantity.
 This may reveal that crypto is not widely known to the public and it has not yet become a popular topic.

 - Separated analysis on 2017.01-2017.09 and 2018.04-2018.12 gives us a negative correlation result which counters our expectation.
 By checking the line plots, there exists a possible delay effect between the indicators: if we right shift the rolling mean curve, then we could possibly get a more positive correlated result.
 This delay effect may reflect speakers' comments and attitudes towards the crypto market, and they later bring impact to the Bitcoin market since named speakers are mostly influential.

-- The Bitcoin price increases rapidly in 2017, and suddenly drops in 2018, and # quotations fluctuate correspondingly.
+- The Bitcoin price increases rapidly in 2017, and suddenly drops in 2018, and the number of quotations fluctuate correspondingly.
 Pearson tests in 2017-2018 and the event period confirms this trend.

 ## Bitcoin price and sentiment correlation